TmRAaEx/aaex-file-router/README.md

 ### `layout.tsx`

 Wraps all sibling and nested routes.
 Children are rendered in an `<Outlet />`.
+Also works for root layout if placed directly in `/pages`

 ```tsx
 // pages/admin/layout.tsx